 At the same time, we make two key observations.
 First, attention maps across consecutive layers exhibit strong correlation: within a local block of layers, the first layer often predicts the important tokens for subsequent layers with high reliability.
 Second, attention distributions change gradually during decoding, which suggests that token importance can be predicted using intermediate layers without computing full attention everywhere.
 These insights highlight both the risk of aggressive eviction and the opportunity for accurate, low-cost selection.

 To address the accuracy–efficiency tradeoff, we introduce \textbf{DELTA}, a training-free, selection-based sparse attention mechanism.
 DELTA preserves the full KV cache but restricts computation to a carefully chosen subset of tokens at each decoding step.
 It operates as a plug-and-play module that leverages the full attention maps of a small set of intermediate layers to predict the salient tokens for the upcoming layers.
-By accurately identifying high-attention tokens while maintaining a stable recency window, DELTA significantly reduces the runtime cost of attention without incurring noticeable accuracy degradation.

-In summary, our contributions are: \begin{itemize} \item We provide a detailed token-level analysis of attention distributions in large reasoning models, revealing two properties: (1) strong correlation of attention patterns across consecutive layers, and (2) gradual but ongoing shifts in token importance during long generations. \item We propose \textbf{DELTA}, a training-free sparse attention mechanism that combines (a) \emph{Unified Head Selection}, which globally aggregates head-level top-$k$ tokens, with (b) a \emph{Stable Recency Window}, which guarantees retention of recent context crucial for reasoning. \item We demonstrate that DELTA achieves accuracy on par with, or better than, full attention on challenging reasoning benchmarks, while delivering up to $1.5\times$ end-to-end speedups.
-Compared with state-of-the-art sparse attention methods, DELTA reduces the number of attended tokens by up to $5\times$, all without sacrificing accuracy. \end{itemize}
+By selecting tokens using head-wise attention signals together with a stable recency window, DELTA significantly reduces the runtime cost of attention without incurring noticeable accuracy degradation.
+In summary, our contributions are: \begin{itemize}[leftmargin=1em] \item We provide a detailed token-level analysis of attention distributions in large reasoning models, revealing two properties: (1) strong correlation of attention patterns across consecutive layers, and (2) gradual but ongoing shifts in token importance during long generations. \item We propose \textbf{DELTA}, a training-free sparse attention mechanism that combines a head-aware token scoring rule with a stable recency window to retain the recent context most critical for reasoning. \item We demonstrate that DELTA achieves accuracy on par with, or better than, full attention on challenging reasoning benchmarks, while delivering up to $1.54\times$ end-to-end speedups.
+Compared with state-of-the-art sparse attention methods, DELTA reduces the number of attended tokens by up to $4.25\times$, all without sacrificing accuracy. \end{itemize}